uo-ec607/lectures/12-parallel/12-parallel.md

 Our second motivating example will involve a more realistic and slightly more computationally-intensive case: Bootstrapping coefficient values for hypothesis testing.
 I'll also spend a bit more time talking about the packages we're using and what they're doing.

-Start by creating a fake data set (`our_data`) and specifying a bootstrapping function (`reg_func()`).
+Start by creating a fake data set (`our_data`) and specifying a bootstrapping function (`bootstrp()`).
 This function will draw a sample of 10,000 observations from the the data set (with replacement), fit a regression, and then extract the coefficient on the `x` variable.
 Note that this coefficient estimate is expected to be around 2 given how we generated the data in the first place.

 ```r